cloudfoundry/cf-mysql-release/docs/haproxy.md

     stats auth admin:password
 ```

+It should be noted that this configuration only guarantees that a **single** HAProxy node will behave this way.
+When we deploy multiple HAProxy nodes, there is a small probably that the two proxies will fail-over to different nodes and violate the desired invariant that all connections are routed to the same Mariadb node.
+This is a known issue, and we are currently exploring methods to circumvent it.

 ## Connection handling with Healthcheck

-HAProxy does not exclusively use the healthcheck when determing where to route traffic.
+HAProxy does not exclusively use the healthcheck when determining where to route traffic.
 If HAProxy attempts to establish a connection to a node where the healthcheck returns true, and that connection attempt fails, HAProxy will ignore the healthcheck and failover to a new node.

 ## Connection handling on MariaDB failure ##

-The observations below are verifications of uses cases only where connections are dropped due to the MariaDB process dying.
+The observations below are verifications of use cases only where connections are dropped due to the MariaDB process dying.

-### MariaDB on a node dies with no existing connections ###
+### MariaDB process on a node dies ###

 The node is removed from the pool of healthy nodes.
-All new connections are routed to another healthy node.

-### MariaDB node is resurrected with no connections on other nodes ###

-HAProxy has already failed-over to a new node.
-All connections will go to that node; the resurrected node will not receive connections.

-### MariaDB on a node dies with existing connections ###

-Existing connections are dropped; all new connections (and reconnections) are routed to another healthy node.
+Any existing connections are dropped; all new connections (and reconnections) are routed to another healthy node.

-### MariaDB node is resurrected with existing connections on other nodes ###
+### A previously dead MariaDB node is resurrected ###

-As above, HAProxy has already failed-over to a new node.
-All connections will go to that node; the resurrected node will not receive connections.
+The resurrected node will not receive connections.
+HAProxy has already failed-over to a new node; all connections, new or existing, will go to that node instead.

 ### Untested ###